How to create a Facebook business page the right way

 Once you have selected the “Get Started” button, you will be asked to complete some basic information.

-Ad in your business name, what category your business will be categorized in, as well as your business address.
+Ad in your business name, which category your business will be categorized in, as well as your business address.

 You can also select to “hide” the business address if you don’t want it to show up on your page.